projects

 FACTORY NO. 3

-Integrated Design 5
+Integrated Design 5 | LTU

 This is a conceptual community center for teenagers in a rural Michigan town.
 Physical properties, such as light conditions, material, and form, serve to reinforce the goal of fostering life skills and providing a variety of entertainment options for underserved students.
 There are